AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 ### Simplified modeling

 A simplified approach is also possible.
-In the latter, an average alternative fuel is considered.
+In the latter, an average alternative energy carrier is considered.
 The disadvantage of this approach is that it does not allow to distinguish different types of fuel, and in particular hydrogen which requires specific architectures.
 Moreover, it does not allow to easily model the evolution of the emission factor of a fuel, especially for those based on electricity.

 First, the notion of decarbonization rate is introduced.
 The decarbonization rate of a fuel is defined as the reduction of its CO content compared to fossil kerosene.
 For example, taking the emission factor of fossil kerosene of